OrangeSpyderMan/inkplate10-weather-cal/server/README.md

 ```

 The installer walks through Docker Compose, Podman Compose, or native systemd
+installation, and links to the dedicated experimental Proxmox VE 9 installer.
-installation.
-It uses the same defaults as the server code and example config:
+It uses the same defaults as the server code and example config: OpenWeatherMap
-OpenWeatherMap v3, port `8080`, six forecast slots, a three-hour refresh
+v3, port `8080`, six forecast slots, a three-hour refresh interval, `825x1200`
-interval, `825x1200` images, and MQTT disabled.
+images, and MQTT disabled.

 It prompts for the location, weather API key, Google Static Maps API key, Google
 Static Maps Map ID, optional Netatmo credentials, optional MQTT weather